analogdevicesinc/msdk/Examples/MAX78002/WearLeveling/README.md

  #define FLASH_STORAGE_PAGE_CNT 8
  ```

  that corresponds to 64kb (8 of 8kb blocks)

+## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/).

+- For a "quick-start" or for first-time users see ["Getting Started"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#getting-started)
+- See ["Development Guide"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#development-guide) for a detailed reference.

+### Project-Specific Build Notes

+(None)

 ## Required Connections